 The results of most treatments vary from 30 to 70% improvement.
 Any better result should be considered as a bonus.

-- your type of skin,
+your skin type

-- what you want the treatment to accomplish.
+what you want the treatment to accomplish

 The objective of scar treatment is to give the skin a more acceptable physical appearance.
 Total restoration of the skin to the way it looked before you had acne is often not possible but scar treatment does usually improve the appearance of your skin.

 The scar treatments that are currently available at Skin Renewal include: